marouenbg/ACHR.cu/README.md

 2- The actual sampling of the solution space starting from the warmup points.

+Sampling of the solution space of metabolic models involves the generation of MCMC chains starting from the warmup points.
-The sampling in MATLAB was performed using the ACHR serial function.
+The sampling in MATLAB was performed using the ACHR serial function using one sampling chain and the data was saved every 1000 points.
+The GPU parallel version creates one chain for each point.
+Each thread in the GPU executes one chain.
-In this case, the speed up is quite important, it is important to note that even for a single core, the CPU is multithreaded especially with MATLAB base functions such as min and max.
+In this case, the speed up with the GPU is quite important in the table below.
+It is noteworthy that even for a single core, the CPU is multithreaded especially with MATLAB base functions such as min and max.

 | Model         | Points             | Steps           |Intel Xeon (3.5 Ghz)  |Tesla K40 |